The Origins of Here to Stay

 Actually, it was easy to follow my genealogy back to the first of my ancestors to cross the Atlantic.

-Because New France was a royal colony, reports were filed every year in Québec and Paris of births, marriages, deaths, contracts, court proceedings, and more.
+Because New France was a royal colony (after 1663), reports were filed every year in Québec and Paris of births, marriages, deaths, contracts, court proceedings, and more.
 In addition, the Jesuits laboring among Indian populations or among the colonists sent yearly reports (the Jesuit Relations) to their superiors in Québec who then redacted these reports and sent copies to Paris.
-What the official records missed of Franco-North-American history is often picked up in these Relations.
+What the official records missed of Franco-North American history is often picked up in these Relations.
 Then there was the superior of the Ursulines, Marie de l’Incarnation, who wrote 13,000 letters back to France.
-These letters recorded the weather, the illnesses, the harvest bounty —or lack thereof—as well as the docking of of ships bearing settlers to the colony and the latest gossip and scandal.
+These letters recorded the weather, the illnesses, the harvest bounty—or lack thereof—as well as the docking of ships bearing settlers to the colony and the latest gossip and scandal.

-My first evening of research at the Maine Franco-American Genealogical Society resulted in ascending a line of Ledouxs that arrived at the eleventh generation with Louis Doux who was present in May 1668 on a Confirmation list of people who received the sacrament from Bishop Laval.
+My first evening of research at the Maine Franco-American Genealogical Society resulted in ascending the line of Ledouxs to the eleventh generation with Louis Doux who was present in May 1668 on a Confirmation list of people who received the sacrament from Bishop Laval.
 Louis figures at the sixteenth line of that document.
 (The first mention of Louis with his surname being Ledoux doesn’t appear until about seven years later—as I was to learn in the following months!)

 Based on the success of my first evening, I thought, “This genealogy is easy.
 Why not follow my matronym—Verreault—to the first ancestor in North America?”